G-String-Legacy/G_String/Support/win.md

 2. Create a new directory 'G_String' in a suitable location of your file system.
 3. Adjust User Account level (UAC) to 'Notify me only when applications try to make changes (do not dim my desktop)'.
 4. **Download** the software package 'G_String_L.jar' (see above) and copy it from your system's 'Downloads' directory into 'G_String'.
 Make it executable.
 Allow when asked.
-5. Start G_String_L. jar by double clicking on it.
+5. Start GS_L.jar by double clicking on it.
 Create a 'work' subdirectory in 'G_String' and select it.
 (Setup > Set Working Directory).
 6. Reset UAC to 'Notify me only when applications try to make changes (default)'.